-Investigation underway after threat made to Point Loma High
+Police investigate threat to Point Loma High

 Extra police patrols will be on campus Friday.

-“Point Loma students are spreading a word about school shooting treat this morning.
+“Point Loma students are spreading a word about school shooting threat this morning.
 Two of my kids go there but I don’t think I’ll let them attend today until this gets figured out,” a parent told FOX 5.

 San Diego County Sheriff Bill Gore encourages students to report any possible threat.
 They can remain anonymous when they call 888-580-8477.